Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-2-1/description.md

 Real time|<a href="https://aka.ms/azureml-infer-sdk-safe-text-to-image" target="_blank">safe-text-to-image-online-deployment.ipynb</a>
 Batch |<a href="https://aka.ms/azureml-infer-batch-sdk-safe-text-to-image" target="_blank">safe-text-to-image-batch-endpoint.ipynb</a>

-# Sample inputs and outputs (for real-time inference)
+# Sample input and output

 > Note: The inferencing script of this model is optimized for high-throughput, low latency using <a href="https://github.com/microsoft/DeepSpeed-MII" target="_blank">Deepspedd-mii</a> library.
 Please use `version 4` of this model for inferencing using default (FP32) diffusion pipeline implementation.